Alcatel One Touch 990

 Alcatel One Touch 990 is an Android 2.2 froyo touchscreen smartphone, from Alcatel One Touch series, phone has 5-megapixel camera with autofocus and LED flash.
 An off-line upgrade to 2.3 is available for many variants.

 Specifications

 Hardware

 The Alcatel One Touch 990 has a 3.5-inch TFT capacitive touchscreen display, 150 MB of internal storage that can be expanded using microSD cards up to 32 GB.
 The phone has a 1300 mAh Li-ion battery, 5 MP rear camera with a selfie camera.
 It is available in Bluish black, Auberguine, Spicy red colors.

 Software

-Alcatel On Touch 990 ships with Android 2.2 (Froyo).
+Alcatel One Touch 990 ships with Android 2.2 (Froyo), and as said, can be upgraded to Android 2.3.4 (Gingerbread).

 Availability

-Phone is available in Canada, Croatia, Georgia, Russia, Ukraine, Spain, Montenegro, Hungary, Serbia, Chile, Poland, United States, Australia, India, Dominican Republic.
+Phone is available in Canada, Croatia, Georgia, Russia, Ukraine, Spain, Montenegro, Hungary, Serbia, Chile, Poland, United States, Australia, India, Dominican Republic and United Kingdom.